isomerpages/moe-fernvalepri/_our-departments/Mother Tongue Language.md

 1\. **Reading Race**

 The reading race programme aims to develop confident readers as well as inculcate in them the love for reading.
-The programme is conducted daily during curriculum time where pupils do five minutes of silent reading before exchanging their reading cards to bring home to read.
-Through this, our pupils have opportunities to learn new vocabulary as well as hone their comprehension skills too.
+The programme is conducted daily during curriculum time where pupils do five minutes of silent reading before exchanging their reading cards to bring home to read. &nbsp;Through this, our pupils have opportunities to learn new vocabulary as well as hone their comprehension skills too.

 2\. **Vaandu Portal**

-To make the learning of Tamil fun and self-directed, we have subscribed for this learning interactive portal through which our pupils are able to learn and revise their Tamil syllabus content.
-The portal covers most aspects of the syllabus illustratively such that it caters to the likes of our young learners.
+To make the learning of Tamil fun and self-directed, we have subscribed for this learning interactive portal through which our pupils are able to learn and revise their Tamil syllabus content. &nbsp;The portal covers most aspects of the syllabus illustratively such that it caters to the likes of our young learners.

 3\. **Jewel Time**

-Jewel Time is a yearly memorable language learning experience time for our pupils with AKT productions.
-AKT professional storytellers, public speakers, puppeteers and actors bring the Tamil Language alive to our pupils through their amazing and varied talents.
-The pupils go through different experiences depending on their levels, all of which give them an enriching language experience at Fernvale.
+Jewel Time is a yearly memorable language learning experience time for our pupils with AKT productions. &nbsp;AKT professional storytellers, public speakers, puppeteers and actors bring the Tamil Language alive to our pupils through their amazing and varied talents. &nbsp;The pupils go through different experiences depending on their levels, all of which give them an enriching language experience at Fernvale.

 a.
 Primary 1 – Storytheatre
 b.
 Primary 2 – Storytelling
 c.
 Primary 3 – Villuppaatu
 d.
 Primary 4 – Traditional Tamil Theatres
 e.
 Primary 5 – Creating An Imaginary World
 f.
-Primary 6 -  Art of Public Speaking & Poetry Workshop
+Primary 6 - &nbsp;Art of Public Speaking &amp; Poetry Workshop

 4\. **Sorsuvai**

-To instil the joy in writing and to help our budding writers to feel a sense of  accomplishment, ‘Sorsuvai’ the Tamil Language Magazine was launched last year.
-We collated our pupils’ best riddles, jokes, poems and stories and compiled them into a ‘Fernvale’ made Tamil magazine at the end of the year.
-This magazine served as a good holiday read for our pupils.
+To instil the joy in writing and to help our budding writers to feel a sense of &nbsp;accomplishment, ‘Sorsuvai’ the Tamil Language Magazine was launched last year.
+We collated our pupils’ best riddles, jokes, poems and stories and compiled them into a ‘Fernvale’ made Tamil magazine at the end of the year. &nbsp;This magazine served as a good holiday read for our pupils.

 5\. **Cultural Impressions**